Blog

 Optical Sensor in liquid

-When the prism tip is submerged in liquid, the refractive index changes at the boundary.
-This causes infrared light to scatter, reducing the amount of light that reaches the phototransistor.
-Consequently, the output signal decreases, indicating the presence of liquid.
+When the prism tip is submerged in liquid, the refractive index changes at the interface.
+Light scatters instead of reflecting fully, reducing the signal received by the phototransistor.
+This drop in output indicates the presence of a liquid, triggering an alarm in the detection panel.

 Conclusion